-Impact of changes resulting from new Residential Aged Care ("RAC") funding rules
+Changes resulting from new Residential Aged Care ("RAC") funding rules

-Funding for RAC's will migrate from the current ACFI regime to the AN-ACC regime on 1 October 2022.
-Management continues to monitor and plan for the change, including assessment of revenue impacts, change in care requirements for residents and labour force requirements.
-No material adverse impacts to MercyCare's overall financial position are currently expected in the next 12 months as a result of the change based on preliminary analysis conducted internally, however management will continue to review over the next 12 months.
+Funding for RAC's migrated from the ACFI regime to the AN-ACC regime on 1 October 2022.
+This model operates by matching funding to resident care needs through independent needs assessments.
+Management continues to monitor the impacts of the changes on its financial position including resident care and labour force requirements.
+No material adverse impacts to MercyCare's overall financial position are currently expected in the next 12 months as a result of the change based on preliminary analysis conducted internally, however monitoring will continue during FY24.